Losing the Kingship Twice?

 Here, Shemuel attributes the punishment only to Shaul's actions in the battle against Amalek, not mentioning his deeds at Gilgal at all.
 Why not?
 Were not they too a cause of the loss of the monarchy?

-In Divrei HaYamim I 10, too, the narrator speaks of the reason for Shaul's death and loss of kingship:
+In Divrei HaYamim I 10, too, we are told of the reason for Shaul's death and loss of kingship:

 EN/HEע/E